robmcl4/gost/README.md

 Gost (Go SMTP Test) is meant to facilitate testing automated emails.
 The end goal a server that will accept connections via HTTP for clients (probably test runners) to register their desire to listen for an email.
-The server then receives an email via SMTP and publishes a message, probably on [RabbitMQ](https://www.rabbitmq.com/).
+The server then receives an email via SMTP and notifies the client.
 The client will then either receive the content of the email via the RabbitMQ message, or initiate an HTTP request for the body of the email.

 Client TCP Protocol
 -------------------